Eigenvalues of Cayley graphs: Generalizations of Cayley graphs

 In particular, this implies that for abelian groups $\Ga$, $\Cay(\Ga; R, R, T)$ is integral provided that $\Cay(\Ga, R)$ is integral (see \cite[Corollary 3.5]{Gao10}).

-In \cite{GaoLH16}, Gao et al. obtained formulas for the Laplacian and signless Laplacian spectra of bi-Cayley graphs on abelian groups.
+In \cite{GaoLH16}, Gao, L\"u and Hao obtained formulas for the Laplacian and signless Laplacian spectra of bi-Cayley graphs on abelian groups.
 As applications of their main result, special formulas for the Laplacian and signless Laplacian spectra are also given for two classes of bi-Cayley graphs, namely one-matching bi-Cayley graphs and the join of two Cayley graphs over isomorphic abelian groups.
 In particular, a method for constructing Laplacian and signless Laplacian integral bi-Cayley graphs was given.

 \begin{thm} \emph{(\cite[Theorem 1]{GaoLH16})} Let $\Ga = \ZZZ_{n_1} \oplus \cdots \oplus \ZZZ_{n_d}$ be an abelian group, where each $n_i \ge 2$, and let $G = \Cay(\Ga; R, S, T)$ be a bi-Cayley graph on $\Ga$.
 Then the Laplacian eigenvalues (respectively, signless Laplacian eigenvalues) of $G$ are given by